Services to the Water User

 20. Water User’s Bills

-In the event that meters cannot be read at the close of the period for which billing is made because of inclement weather or the condition of the earth around the meters, which in the opinion of the District makes reading unusually difficult, costly or impossible, then the bills may be estimated by using at the discretion of the District, the average and the bill for such period shall be based upon such amount of water used.
-The meter reading and the bill rendered for any period subsequent to a period for which the bill of any water user shall be based upon such estimates shall take into account such estimates and such estimates shall be considered the actual amount of water consumed for the period or periods estimated.
-Estimates may be made in the case of one or more water users or for all water users of the District at the discretion of the District, and it shall not be required that all bills be estimated in the event any one or more water users’ bills are estimated.
+In the event that meters cannot be read at the close of a month because of inclement weather or the condition of the earth around the meters, which in the opinion of the District makes reading unusually difficult, costly or impossible, then the bills issued to water users may be based on an estimate of the water service provided using, at the discretion of the District, the average amount of water used for a similar period.
+The meter reading and the bill rendered for the month subsequent to the issuance of an estimated bill shall be adjusted to account for the prior month’s estimated usage for which the water user was billed.
+Estimated bills for a given month may be issued to less than all water users of the District, at the discretion of the District.

 21. Discontinuance of Water Service/Reconnect Charges